 The way you create a user, setting a password, and starting the first project may vary.
 Different hosting providers have different names for their VM.
 Digital Ocean uses the term droplet, while Google Cloud hosting refers to them as a ‘VM Instance’.
-More or less the process is similar, going into details for anyone of them is out of scope of this article.
+More or less, the process of working with different Linux distribution, is similar.
+Thus going into details for anyone of them is out of scope of this article.

 Your Droplet, Compute Engine Instance, or any other VM running.

 Ubuntu Server Setup

 The assumption is you have a root user name/password and the IP address of the virtual machine.
 Login into your VM for the first time with Open SSH client or PuTTY (Windows)

 First thing when you login into your server is to update the packages and install all the latest version.
 You do this with the two consecutive commands.